dorkerdevil/Multi-infra-ssrf/README.md

-# Header Abuse SSRF and AC bypass
+# Header Abuse external/internal SSRF and AC bypass.

 This is totally random - This script does quick check for the external ssrf using multiple headers , you can also abuse this to send thousands of requests against random servers in the infra either external or internal (depends) as well as AC bypasses.